Conference „AI Utopia and Dystopia“

 AI is changing our view of reality, accelerating or replacing creative processes and posing major challenges for society.
 For example, the processing of large amounts of data by AI systems raises questions regarding the protection of personal rights and copyrights.
 Algorithms can generate discriminatory results due to biases in the training data.
 In the creative industries in particular, the increased use of AI will lead to job insecurity and increase social inequalities.

-On November 14, 2024, the Stiftung Digitale Spielekultur in cooperation with Games Ground invites you to the conference “AI Utopia and Dystopia: How Artificial Intelligence and Games Are Shaping Futures” from 10:00 to 18:00.
-The event aims to explore the potential opportunities and challenges of the use of artificial intelligence, both in the games sector and in society as a whole.
-The event will take place on the Ex-Machina Stage of the Games Ground Festival at the Alte Münze in Berlin.
-The program in English language will deal with the use of AI in games development as well as with the stories that games tell about AI utopias and dystopias.
-In addition to lectures and panels, the audience can expect Let’s Plays that will be commented on by experts from fields such as politics, game development, science and civil society.
+On November 14, 2024, the Stiftung Digitale Spielekultur in cooperation with Games Ground invited you to the conference “AI Utopia and Dystopia: How Artificial Intelligence and Games Are Shaping Futures” from 10:00 to 18:00.
+The event aimed to explore the potential opportunities and challenges of the use of artificial intelligence, both in the games sector and in society as a whole.
+The event took place on the Ex-Machina Stage of the Games Ground Festival at the Alte Münze in Berlin.
+The program in English language dealt with the use of AI in games development as well as with the stories that games tell about AI utopias and dystopias.
+In addition to lectures and panels, the audience awaited Let’s Plays that were commented on by experts from fields such as politics, game development, science and civil society.

-The one-day conference is sponsored by Medienboard Berlin-Brandenburg.
+The one-day conference was sponsored by Medienboard Berlin-Brandenburg.

 Program